It has become fashionable to declare a climate emergency so here goes: Emergency!

 See Exhibit A below.

-In The Politics of Virtue, Milbank and Pabst describe a wide range of meta-crises, mostly characterised by a kind of self-referential excess, for instance the meta-crisis of capitalism arises from capital being too free, leading to its abstraction and reification, as money becomes increasingly untethered to the actual material world.
-In his review of their book, Rowan Williams frames it as follows:
+The Politics of Virtue, Milbank and Pabst describe a wide range of meta-crises, mostly characterised by a kind of self-referential excess, for instance the meta-crisis of capitalism arises from capital being too free, leading to its abstraction and reification, as money becomes increasingly untethered to the actual material world.
+In his

 There are crises and there are meta-crises: a system may stagger from one crisis to another but never recognise the underlying mechanisms that subvert its own logic…If we are now panicking about the triumph of a politics of resentment, fear and unchallengeable untruthfulness, we had better investigate what models of human identity we have been working with.
 Our prevailing notions of what counts as knowledge, our glib reduction of democracy to market terms, our inability to tackle the question of the limits of growth — all these and more have brought us to the polarised, tribal politics of today and the thinning out of skill, tradition and the sense of rootedness.
-Treating these issues with intellectual honesty is not a sign of political regression but the exact opposite
+Treating these issues with intellectual honesty is not a sign of political regression but the exact opposite.

 This ‘underlying mechanism that subverts its own logic’ is the basis for Patrick Deneen’s paradoxical contention that liberalism has failed because it has succeeded.
 For instance, through its emphasis on the protection of the individual by the state (mostly through human rights law) liberalism weakened the power of intermediate institutions and became simultaneously more individualist and statist; and by supporting the apparently free market, it has facilitated the coercive power of commerce in ways that make us less free.
-As Deneen puts it in Why Liberalism Failed: “Liberalism created the conditions, and the tools for the ascent of its own worst nightmare, yet it lacks the self-knowledge to understand its own culpability.
+As Deneen puts it in Why Liberalism Failed: “Liberalism created the conditions, and the tools for the ascent of its own worst nightmare, yet it lacks the self-knowledge to understand its own culpability.”

 The metacrisis is the underlying crisis driving a multitude of crises, not just ecological collapse.

-More generally, the meta-crisis refers to our inability to see how we see, our apparent lack of interest in understanding how we understand; our failure to perceive how we perceive or to know how we know.
+understanding how we understand; our failure to perceive how we perceive or to know how we know.
 In this sense, the hyphenated term ‘meta-crisis’ is valuable because that conjunction of words highlights that our relationship to the crisis is part of the crisis.

 Exhibit B is Willy Wonka’s defective bubble gum, which loosely represents ‘the metacrisis’.

-In Charlie and The Chocolate Factory, the owner Willy Wonka has created a small piece of gum that’s supposed to offer the experience of a three-course meal, but when a character called Violet tastes it, she turns violet during the desert phase, expanding to become a large blueberry before being rolled away for ‘juicing’ to prevent her from exploding.
+turns violet during the desert phase, expanding to become a large blueberry before being rolled away for ‘juicing’ to prevent her from exploding.
 The defective bubble gum represents the idea that small things contain bigger things that are not quite right.
 I am trying to get at the holographic notion that each part (eg individual, home, country) somehow contains the whole (eg political economy, society, planetary limits) and we often fail to discern that the problems of the parts come from the whole (and vice-versa).
 A better example might be salty sea water, signifying that there are drops in every ocean, and an ocean in every drop, but that’s not as much fun.

-In any case, the metacrisis is the underlying crisis driving a multitude of crises, not just ecological collapse (which is certainly bad enough) but a range of governance and security issues, alongside global economic instability and inequality within countries, a steep rise in mental health problems and a decline in social trust.
-It’s as if we have a civilisation-level wicked problem.
-In his first article on The Emergentsia, Brent Cooper writes: “The term refers to the set of root problems behind all major crises.
-The idea goes back at least to the 1970 Club of Rome report which describes 49 “continuous critical problems” which they also call “meta-problems.”
-Moreover, in a talk at Google, “Confronting the “Meta-Crisis”: Criteria for Turning the Titanic”, philosopher entrepreneur Terry Patten reflects on the need to speak to meta-crisis as “the sum of our ecological, economic, social, cultural, and political emergencies.”
+metacrisis is the underlying crisis driving a multitude of crises, not just ecological collapse (which is certainly bad enough) but a range of governance and security issues, alongside global economic instability and inequality within countries, a steep rise in mental health problems and a decline in social trust.
+It’s as if we have a civilisation-level

 Exhibit C is The Joker’s Omelette.

-“You can’t make an omelette without breaking some eggs.”
+“You can’t make an omelette without breaking some eggs” is a familiar line, but I first heard it from the Joker in

-“You can’t make an omelette without breaking some eggs” is a familiar line, but I first heard it from the Joker in a scene from the 1989 film version of Batman.
+a scene from the 1989 film version of Batman.
 At a figurative level, we don’t always recognise that there are broken eggs in the omelette; we don’t always think — what’s inside this?
 Where did this come from?
 What’s ‘the thing behind the thing?’
 On this framing, ‘the meta crisis’ arises from large swathes of the population being unable or unwilling to make such meta moves or consider them worthwhile.

 Human development involves creating an observational gap between what we are defined by and what we seek to relate to.
 That happened when we first saw Earth from space; it also happens when we stop saying ‘left-wing’ and ‘right-wing’ and start asking: is this political spectrum really helping us, and should we perhaps create a new one?
 A recent example is the debate over Brexit in the UK when numerous positions were described as being more or less democratic, but almost never was the broader question of what democracy might mean discussed.